 The issuance of restraining orders and injunctions is something that by nature is very arbitrary and usually depends on the discretion of the presiding judge.
 Having them issued against you can have very serious and even long terms implications for you.
 That is why it is critically important to have the best possible legal defense.
 A lot of difference can be made in simply presenting yourself and your case in the right manner.

-In some cases an out of court agreement can be reached between the involved parties which can result in the avoidance of a restraining order or injunction being issued.
-For instance, in the case of a co-worker who has petitioned for a restraint against you due to perceived harassment, it may be possible for your attorney to work with their attorney as well as your employer to have one or both of you reassigned to different departments or locations within the company so that you will not be working together any longer, which means having to loose your job due to a court ordered restraint.
+In some cases, an out of court agreement can be reached between the involved parties which can result in the avoidance of a restraining order or injunction being issued.
+For instance, in the case of a co-worker who has petitioned for a restraint against you due to perceived harassment, it may be possible for your attorney to work with their attorney as well as your employer to have one or both of you reassigned to different departments or locations within the company so that you will not be working together any longer, which means having to lose your job due to a court-ordered restraint.

 It’s hard to overstate the importance of having the right attorney in cases of restraining orders and injunctions.
 Evan Hoffman has lots of experience in dealing with such cases and he can help make sure that you utilize every possible legal avenue for your defense.
 Give him a call today and see he can if help.